 Another generic ability common to the entire warband is Deathblow: for a Quad you can add the value of the ability to the hit value of the next melee attack action.
 You can’t really combine it with the previous one unless you waste a turn with a pause and hope the enemy does not retreat, but it can be useful to get rid of a powerful opponent.
 For example if you have a high Toughness scary guy, you could use the Slaughterborn with Greatblade a round to kill some low Wounds minions, increase Strength with A Vow Fulfilled and then face the enemy tank with 6 Attacks at Strength 5/6 and potential 8/11 damage per hit…

 The other ability that only Slaughterborns can use is worth a Double and is called Display of Brutality.
 It allows to perform a bonus move or action after taking down an enemy, but it competes with A Vow Fulfilled.
 It may be worth in case you are surrounded, you have already buffed enough your leader, you forgot to activate the other one before taking down the enemy, or if you really need to prevent an enemy from running away and you are running out of actions…

-While this ability could be interesting, we have already established that you have ways to increase your Strength to match enemies with high Toughness and you also have probably one of the strongest abilities in the game available to the God-speaker: Visions of Glory.
-This ability allows you to generate as many wild dice you want: roll as many dice as the value of the ability and for each 5 or 6 you generate a wild dice, allowing you to control the entire flow of the battle.
+While this ability could be interesting, it is expensive (Quad) and we have already established that you have ways to increase your Strength to match enemies with high Toughness and you also have probably one of the strongest abilities in the game available to the God-speaker: Visions of Glory.
+This ability allows you to generate a lot of wild dice: roll as many dice as the value of the ability and for each 5 or 6 you generate a wild dice, allowing you to control the entire flow of the battle.

 His high number of Attacks make him a useful tool to fish for critical hits, however the basic damage value is the only thing that cannot be improved in this warband, so you may want to enlist just one.